Billy Horschel betting profile: Sony Open in Hawaii - PGA TOUR

 Horschel's advanced stats and rankings

-- Horschel posted an average of -0.471 Strokes Gained: Off-the-Tee in his past five tournaments, indicating struggles with his driving game.
+- Horschel averaged -0.471 Strokes Gained: Off-the-Tee in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Horschel showed strength with a 0.302 mark in his past five tournaments.
+- He posted a 0.302 Strokes Gained: Approach the Green mark in his past five tournaments.

-- Around the greens, Horschel delivered a positive 0.130 Strokes Gained: Around-the-Green average in his past five starts.
+- Horschel delivered a 0.134 Strokes Gained: Putting average in his past five tournaments.

-- On the greens, Horschel maintained a positive 0.134 Strokes Gained: Putting mark in his past five tournaments.
+- He averaged 0.095 Strokes Gained: Total in his past five tournaments.

 All stats in this article are accurate for Horschel as of the start of the Sony Open in Hawaii.